anushalihala/SOC2018/hackathons/week6/README.md

 **To run the program:**
 - Download and unzip the `soc6h-bs-al-ll-sug.zip` file.
 - From a command line window, navigate to the (newly unzipped) `soc6h-bs-al-ll-sug` folder.
-- Launch the application by opening the `boggle_solver.html` file in a web browser.
+- Launch the application by opening the `boggle_solver.html` file in **Firefox**.

+**Note**:

+> Due to **security reasons**, Chrome, by default, does not allow for local files to be loaded and read in Javascript.
+Therefore, loading our dictionary from a local text file won't work in Chrome.
+Which is why, we recommend running the Boggle solver in Firefox.

+> There's, however, an option to disable the security configuration in Chrome.
+[Here][9] is an article that explains how it can be done on a Windows or a Linux machine.

 [1]: https://github.com/1millionwomentotech/toolkitten/tree/master/summer-of-code